Is 687 a Good Credit Score? What You Need to Know

 Q: Will closing old accounts boost my score?

-A: Closing old accounts can actually lower your credit score by shortening your credit history and reducing your overall available credit.
+A: Closing old accounts can lower your credit score by shortening your credit history and reducing your overall available credit.
 It's generally better to keep old accounts open and occasionally use them to maintain their positive impact.

 Q: Can I negotiate interest rates with a credit score of 687?